 (2) In the event of a breach of material contractual obligations, the Supplier shall only be liable for the foreseeable damages typical for the contract if these were caused by simple negligence, unless the Customer's claims for damages are based on injury to life, body or health.

 (3) The limitations of (1) and (2) also apply with respect to the Supplier's legal representatives and vicarious agents if claims are made directly against them.

 (4) The provisions of the Product Liability Act shall remain unaffected.

 If the Customer is a consumer, the following shall apply additionally:

-In order to exercise your right of revocation, you must contact us, Agrobs GmbH, Angerbreite 27, 82541 Degerndorf, Tel.: +49 (0)8171/9084 0, email: firstname.lastname@example.org, providing a clear statement (for example through a letter, fax or e-mail sent by post) of your decision to revoke this contract.
+In order to exercise your right of revocation, you must contact us at Agrobs GmbH, Angerbreite 27, 82541 Degerndorf, Germany; Tel: 0049 8171 90840; email: firstname.lastname@example.org and provide a clear statement (e.g. by email, fax, or mailed letter) of your decision to withdraw from this contract.
 You may use the attached sample revocation form, although this is not mandatory.
 A simple return of the goods is not sufficient.

 It is sufficient, in order to comply with the revocation period, that you send notification regarding your exercise of the right of revocation before the expiry of the revocation period.